 8. Budapest, Hungary

-Budapest looks glorious in winter, especially when the snow coats the city in a white crust of faery dust.
-The festive city strings lights along major roads, public squares, and even on trams, bringing an extra touch of magic to the already magical city.
-Budapest has many of the same traditional European style holiday attractions, and you won’t feel you’re missing out on anything by choosing here over some of the other options.
+Budapest looks glorious in winter, especially when the snow coats the city in a white crust of fairy dust.
+The festive city strings lights along major roads, public squares and even on trams, bringing an extra touch of magic to the already magical city.
+Budapest has many of the same traditional European-style holiday attractions, and you won’t feel you’re missing out on anything by choosing here over some of the other options.
 The Christmas market in Vorosmarty Square has an amazing selection of goods and treats for hungry travellers.
 Hungarians know how to party as well.
-For one of the best holiday events in December, try the December Bath Party at Szechenyi Spa Baths on 30 December 2019.
+For one of the best holiday events in December, try the December Bath Party at Szechenyi Spa Baths.

 9. Berlin, Germany

 Winter gifts Berlin with a magical aura that enchants visitors to this ancient city in the eastern stretches of Germany.
-As the lakes ice over, and the cafes and restaurants drag their sidewalk seating inside, the social life shifts indoors, where the warmth of the coffee and the company make the winters feel warm and cozy.
+As the lakes ice over, and the cafes and restaurants drag their sidewalk seating inside, the social life shifts indoors, where the warmth of the coffee and the company make the winters feel warm and cosy.
 People come for the art and the culture, and December is a great place to experience both the modern and traditional sides of the city.
-The iconic Christmas markets come to life and people buy mulled wine and marzipan to warm the spirits.
+The iconic Christmas markets come to life and people buy mulled wine and marzipan to warm their spirits.
 Berlin’s nightlife is legendary too, and the dancing can continue for days.
-Berlin is also home to one of the largest street parties in Europe, and the music and movement is the perfect way for the modern party people to welcome 2020.
+It’s also home to one of the largest street parties in Europe, and the music and movement is the perfect way for the modern party people to welcome the new year.